Show Biz Bugs: Home media

-Show Biz Bugs is available on the Looney Tunes Golden Collection: Volume 2 DVD set, the Looney Tunes Platinum Collection: Volume 2 Blu-ray set, disc 1, and The Essential Bugs Bunny DVD set, disc 1.
+Show Biz Bugs is available on disc 4 of the Looney Tunes Golden Collection: Volume 2 DVD set, on disc 1 of The Essential Bugs Bunny DVD set, on disc 1 of the Looney Tunes Platinum Collection: Volume 2 Blu-ray and DVD sets, and on disc 3 of the Bugs Bunny 80th Anniversary Collection Blu-ray set.
 It also includes an audio commentary by historian Greg Ford along with a "Pre-Score" track that includes earlier versions of "Tea for Two" and "Jeepers Creepers" as well as a version of "The Daughter of Rosie O'Grady" (supposedly to underscore Daffy's "trained pigeons" act) that was ultimately unused.
 It is also available on the "A Salute to Friz Freleng" VHS, the Superior Duck VHS, and the "Looney Tunes: Curtain Calls" laserdisc.